zinja-coder/jadx-mcp-server/README.md

 And in last thanks to [@anthropics](https://github.com/anthropics) for developing the Model Context Protocol and [@FastMCP](https://github.com/modelcontextprotocol/python-sdk) team

-And all opensource maintainers and contributors that makes libraries and dependencies which allows project like this possible.
+And all open source maintainers and contributors that makes libraries and dependencies which allows project like this possible.

 ## Audited and Received Assessment Badge